A generalized Hopfield model to store and retrieve mismatched memory patterns

 In Fig.~\ref{fig:alphaspinodale} we plot $\alpha_c(p,T)/\alpha_c(0,T)$ as a function of $(1-p)^2$.
 It is clear how, as temperature approaches zero, the curves tend to linearize getting closer to the bisector.
 This will be found as an exact result in Sec. \ref{subsection:IID} where we will consider the zero temperature limit.

 From these curves we can draw the spinodal lines by means of a fit with linear and quadratic terms.
 The result of this procedure, outlined in Appendix \ref{app:C1}, is depicted in Fig.~\ref{fig:spinodali}.
-It is clear that the more $p$ grows, the greater is the portion of the phase diagram where retrieval is not allowed.
-Also, as $p$ approaches $1$, the spinodal lines get closer and closer to the vertical line $\alpha=0$, this accounts for the fact that in the purely Gaussian case, retrieval states do not exist for any number of patterns scaling with the number of neurons of the network.
+It is clear that the more $p$ grows, the greater is the portion of the phase diagram where retrieval is not allowed, in agreement with \cite{Barra:article, Barra1:article} where the phase diagram of restricted Boltzmann machines with generic priors is found.
+Also, as $p$ approaches $1$, the spinodal lines get closer and closer to the vertical line $\alpha=0$.
+This accounts for the fact that in the purely Gaussian case, retrieval states do not exist as soon as the number of patterns scales with the number of neurons of the network.